 - Planting trees.
 The 'must-do' measure for any adaptation plan.
 Trees provide shade, capture CO2, and make room for biodiversity.
 What's not to like?
 Action example: Hasselt (77k inhabitants) seeks parents for trees in the city (NL).

 - Water permeable soils.
 Increasing soil infiltration is the best strategy for storms and floods in cities.
 In practice, this means making streets permeable by using special tiles.
 Action example: Hasselt brings green to different parts of the city in pop-up containers (NL).

 - No-build zones.
 Setting an area for no-building is part of a spatial planning process of a municipality.
 Instead of buildings, that area can become a place for biodiversity, or even a park.
 Action example: Brugge (118k inhabitants) purchased 50k m2 of green land (NL).

 - Cool paving and building materials.
 The inclusion of reflecting materials for roofs and pavements can help to decrease the heat island effect.
 Related project: in Madrid, Spain, new buildings consider adaptation to climate change.

-Key learnings for medium-sized cities
+🏙️ Plan of action for climate change: Key learnings for medium-sized cities

 🏗️ Scaling up is the key.
 Small-scale pilot projects in the past already delivered solutions.
 The potential for a growing city is to bring climate action from the exception to the norm.
-Knowing what measures to focus on, the next question is how to finance large-scale implementation.
-In this article, we learn how Leuven (100k inhabitants) managed to renovate an entire apartment building.
+Knowing what measures to focus on when it comes to your plan of action for climate change, the next question is how to finance large-scale implementation.
+This article teaches how Leuven (100k inhabitants) managed to renovate an entire apartment building.

 PS.
 If your city is smaller than 25k inhabitants, we selected a special package for that case.